 Here is an example of a problem where we compare the computational time using the ADI method with a high filtration velocity setting against the computational time without filtration.

-Consider the following computational domain (see Fig. 1): 3 production boreholes and 9 different soils (layers).
+Consider the following computational domain (see Fig. 1): 3 production boreholes and 9 different grounds (layers).
 The geometric dimensions of the computational domain are: length – 60 m, width – 20 m, height – 100 m.
-A sufficiently high filtration velocity is manually specified for the soil layer A (see Fig. 1) m\s, where is the ice content at point and temperature .
+A sufficiently high filtration velocity is manually specified for the ground layer A (see Fig. 1) m\s, where is the ice content at point and temperature .

 The computation for 100 days (computational domain contained more than 1.3 million nodes) was performed on a single-threaded solver employing the ADI method and took 27 minutes, while the computation without filtration took 24 minutes.